Facts & figures

 “We train students in different disciplines and they can adapt these skills into a new kind of engineering – or a new way of banking or shopping.

-Intelligent Information Engineering will be available as a major for undergraduate students studying a Bachelor of Engineering, and as a specialisation for postgraduate students studying a Master of Engineering or a Master of Professional Engineering.
+Intelligent Information Engineering is available as a specialiation for undergraduate students studying a Bachelor of Engineering Honours (Electrical), and for postgraduate students studying either a Master of Engineering (Intelligent Information Engineering) or a Master of Professional Engineering (Intelligent Information Engineering).